 Sync Gateway nodes maintain a channel and revision metadata cache in RAM.
 Tuning the cache values in the configuration file can speed up the performance (see Channel and Revision Cache).

 Sync Gateway is designed for multiprocessing.
 It uses lightweight threads and asynchronous I/O. Therefore, adding more CPU cores to a Sync Gateway node can speed it up.

 As is typical with databases, writes are going to put a greater load on the system than reads.
 In particular, every write operation gets processed by the Sync Function and triggers notifications to other clients with read access, who then perform reads to get the new data.

-Each client running a continuous replication has an open socket to be notified of changes, these sockets remain idle most of the time (unless documents are being modified at a very high rate), so the actual data traffic is low — the issue is just managing that many sockets.
+Each client running a continuous replication has an open socket to be notified of changes.
+These sockets remain idle most of the time (unless documents are modified at a very high rate), so the actual data traffic is low — the issue is just managing that many sockets.
 We recommend developers to optimize how many connections they need to open to the sync tier (see the OS Level Tuning guide).